mikalstill/ephyra-specs/specs/newton/approved/initial_design.rst

 The solution we have come to is that you have two OpenStack deployments.
 In the initial state, the first of these deployments (which we shall call CP1) has all of the Ironic nodes registered with it, and the second deployment (CP2) has none.
 The Continous Deployment system detects that there is a new version of OpenStack to deploy.
 It installs that version onto CP2 in whatever manner it desires.
 Installation of OpenStack is outside the scope of Ephyra, but it is assumed to be automated.

 An API call is then made to Ephyra, which manages forklifting Ironic nodes from CP1 to CP2.
-This is done by removing the instance running on each node from Hadoop in turn, shutting down the instance on the node, de-enrolling the node from Ironic in CP1, enrolling the node with Ironic in CP2, booting an instance mapping to that nodes "role" in Hadoop, and then adding the node back to Hadoop.
+For each node to be forklifted this is done by: informing Hadoop that a forklift is about to be performed on a given node; recording the image UUID that is currently running on that node; deleting the instance running on the node; de-enrolling the node from Ironic in CP1; enrolling the node with Ironic in CP2; booting an instance with the previously recorded UUID; and then informing Hadoop that the node is available once again.
 This process is discussed in more detail below.

 It is noted that this scheme has strong similarities with Blue / Green deployments (http://martinfowler.com/bliki/BlueGreenDeployment.html) as used in the devops community.
 This is deliberate, but our solution does not exactly correlate with the common devops practise.